10 spring experiences in Waterton Lakes National Park

 Bike, walk or run along the paved Kootenai Brown trail and enjoy the scenic vistas and unique plants and animals that call this place home.
 You might even take the short path down to the shoreline of Lower Waterton Lake, past the historical resting place of John George “Kootenai” Brown, the first settler in the area and the first park official.

 Waterton-Glacier International Peace Park is a UNESCO-designated World Heritage Site.
 Learn more about the world’s first international peace park at the marina exhibit in the townsite.
-While you’re there, take a walking tour of the townsite on the path along the shore to Cameron Bay and then up Evergreen Avenue to Cameron Falls.
+While you’re there, take a self-guided walking tour of the townsite on the path along the shore to Cameron Bay and then up Evergreen Avenue to Cameron Falls.
 Enjoy a picnic lunch at one of the benches and sheltered tables along the path.

 Take a peek through your binoculars into the wetlands on a search for migrating birds.
-From the tiniest wrens to the hugest sandhill cranes, you are sure to have a spectacular sighting.
+From the tiniest wrens to the magnificent sandhill cranes, you are sure to have a spectacular sighting.
 Birds are the ultimate tourists in Waterton Lakes National Park!

-Stop at the Chief Mountain Overlook and experience the full panorama of ‘the mountains meeting the prairie’.
+Stop at the Chief Mountain Overlook and soak in the full panorama of ‘the mountains meeting the prairie’.
 Spring is prime wildlife watching season so keep your eye out for birds, ducks, deer and bears.
 While viewing these animals, it is important to remain respectful and mindful of your safety and theirs.

 As you enter the park, stop by Pass Creek picnic site for a sheltered lunch stop.
 Fire pit and tranquil creek view included.